Safe Use of a Knapsack and/or Lance to Land

 The PA6a knapsack, or handheld lance from a tank such as a 50l tank on the back of an ATV, is one of the many different pesticide application units you can choose to complete.

-Session one is blended online learning covering the theory, through a workbook and access to fabulous videos in the candidate portal, from home or work:
+Session one is blended online learning (from home or work) covering the theory, through a workbook and access to videos in the candidate portal:

 - types of handheld sprayers